mrrfv/cloudflare-gateway-pihole-scripts/README.md

 ### Dry runs

-To see if e.g. your filter lists are valid without actually changing anything in your Cloudflare account, you can set the `DRY_RUN` environment variable to "true" or any value other than empty, either in `.env` or the regular way.
+To see if e.g. your filter lists are valid without actually changing anything in your Cloudflare account, you can set the `DRY_RUN` environment variable to 1, either in `.env` or the regular way.
 This will only print info such as the lists that would be created or the amount of duplicate domains to the console.

 **Warning:** This currently only works for `cf_list_create.js`.